findkit/findkit/packages/docs/docs/crawler/starting.md

 This will re-index every page on the site every time.

-### Updated
+### Partial

-Start crawl on pages that have updated content:
+Run crawl only on pages that have updated content:

 ```
-findkit crawl start --updated
+findkit crawl start --partial
 ```

 This requires your site to have a proper sitemap with `<lastmod>` (last modified